electron/electron/docs/api/app.md

 For more information about setting different services as login items on macOS 13 and up, see [`SMAppService`](https://developer.apple.com/documentation/servicemanagement/smappservice?language=objc).

 On Linux, this uses the Background XDG desktop portal.
-For mor information see [`Background Portal`](https://flatpak.github.io/xdg-desktop-portal/docs/doc-org.freedesktop.portal.Background.html#background)
+For more information, see [`Background Portal`](https://flatpak.github.io/xdg-desktop-portal/docs/doc-org.freedesktop.portal.Background.html#background)

 ### `app.isAccessibilitySupportEnabled()` _macOS_ _Windows_